monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 The Neural Transformer has Encoder and Decoder.
 Encoder is used for encoding input English sentences using the standard Transformer Encoder architecture as below:

-TODO: Add Enocder Architecture
+!(Encoder)[/docs/Encoder.png]

+The encoder takes the english words, create embedding which is combined with positional embedding and then layers of transformers are applied to get the encoded representation

 For Decoder, the standard architecture is modified to input i.
-Python Token ii.
-Python Token Type and iii.
-Positional Embedding
-TODO: Add Decoder Architecture
+Output Python Token ii.
+Ouptut Python Token Type and iii.
+Position, the embedding are created for all these three and then passed throuhg masked multihead attention layers, which is then combined with encoder output and passed  through teh multihead attention layers to get the final output

+!(Encoder)[/docs/TransformerNewDecoder.png]